wernsey/d.awk/README.md

   - The last item in the list gets duplicated.
   - You can work around this issue by adding a line with a space in it at the end of the file.
   - The other scripts don't have this problem.
-- [ ] Maybe allow `///` comments to also be used.
+- [x] Maybe allow `///` comments to also be used.
-  - The problem is that things like lists might not carry over between blocks?
+  - ~~The problem is that things like lists might not carry over between blocks?~~
+  - *Implemented*, but the functionality is limited to inline elements only.
+- `xtract.awk` is missing a couple of features:
+  - [ ] `///` comments are not extracted.
+    - They are a bit of a minefield because they don't support block-level markdown.
+  - [ ] `/** Single line comments like this */` aren't extracted.